jiyeonsongg/portfolio-website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hello, I am Jiyeon and I am looking for a job!
+subtitle: Hello, I am Jiyeon and I am currently open to work!

 profile:
   align: right